Saewo0/easy-planner-spring-mvc/README.md

 6. Configure Spring Security and modify User entity for Authentication and Authorization

-7. Integrate third-party services such as Amazon SQS & S3, and do mock tests
+7. Integrate third-party services such as Amazon SQS & S3, and do mock tests [Check here](https://blog.frugalops.com/integrate-amazon-sqs-and-sendgrid-with-springboot-application/)

 8. Create worker applications to process messages from SQS